 Keep in mind that any changes to your bylaws will need to be reported.

 To get started, check out a savvy bylaws template so you can get an idea of how they’re structured, and begin customizing the default corporate form to suit your nonprofit!

 Once you and your team decide it’s time to form your nonprofit corporation, file your Certificate of Formation with the state by mail, fax, or in-person.
 The basic information it should include is:

 Filing Fee: $25

-This is where to keep copies of your Texas registration documents, major transactions, licenses and permits, minutes of meetings, important contracts, etc. You can find them at nearby office supply stores, grab one online through Amazon, or get sleek beautiful Corporate Kits which include records books/binders you can brand for as little as $99.
+We advise having a physical records book where you’ll keep copies of your Texas registration documents, major transactions, licenses and permits, minutes of meetings, important contracts, etc. You can find them at nearby office supply stores, grab one online through Amazon, or get a sleek corporate kit through a provider like IncFile.

-Don’t forget to record “minutes” of the meeting and have it signed by all attending directors.
-Here’s a Corporate Minutes Template to get the ball rolling.
-The Agenda should look something like this:
+Don’t forget to record “minutes” of the meeting and have it signed by all attending directors, too.
+Here’s a corporate minutes template to help you get the ball rolling.

-Now’s the point to ensure your nonprofit is 100% compliant in terms of not only licenses/permits, but state and federal taxes.
-You should be able to apply for tax exempt status now that the corporation is established.
+Now’s the time to ensure your nonprofit is 100% compliant in terms of federal/state licenses, permits and taxes.
+You should also be able to apply for federal tax-exempt status now that the corporation is formed!

-Where will you start building the financial persona of your project/initiative?
-Who is offering the best overall services to corporate/nonprofit clients, relative to location and other conveniences?
+Where will you start building the financial persona of your nonprofit?
+What bank is offering the best overall services to nonprofit clients, relative to location and other conveniences?

-If you’d like help forming a 501(c)(3) Nonprofit In Texas, we highly recommend looking into Harbor Compliance for personalized top-to-bottom nonprofit formation and obtaining IRS 501(c)(3) status.
+If you’d like help forming a 501(c)(3) nonprofit in Texas, we highly recommend looking into Harbor Compliance for personalized top-to-bottom nonprofit formation and obtaining IRS 501(c)(3) status.